DavidGretzschel/StreamDeckXL_Meta-Profile/README.md

 `1234567
 ,./;'\[]

 Folder names are self-explanatory.
 I skipped F4, because in Chinese culture, the character for four symbolizes death and....
 Just kidding.
 Alt+F4 and Ctrl+F4 are just bad ideas as shortcuts, since they're closing windows in Windows.
 And I ran out of space.
 So F4 and F12 didn't make the cut.
-Guess the StreamDeckXL is just too damn small :)
+Guess the StreamDeckXL is just too small ;)

 All Hotkeys have their text above the default-symbol, have font-size 6 (the smallest, so that one can see the labels better) and use Microsoft Sans as a font.

 ## sharing/duplication/copyright/whatever

 No real reason to fork this project, since it's literally only one file (plus my readme).
 Feel free to host your own modified versions of it, that perhaps use different fonts or use icons.
 Would be nice, if you would meassage me, then I can link to the and perhaps use them myself.
 I only used stock-icons and I don't think ElGato minds that people would share profiles.
 So to the best of my knowledge, copyright is not an issue.
 Perhaps I should add some boilerplate garbage here, but I don't feel like doing that at the moment.

 ## installation:

 Click "metaProfile.streamDeckProfile" above this text.
 Then click Download.
 If you can't find the download button...look harder.
 Then figure out how to import a StreamDeck-profile.
 And do that.